SebastianBoldt/Jelly/README.md

 That's it.
 That's lit.

 ## 🖌 Customize
-Jelly Supports two types of Presentations.
+Jelly offers 3 types of Presentations for you:
 * **JellySlideInPresentation**
 * **JellyShiftInPresentation**
 * **JellyFadeInPresentation**

-Not every property is available for each animation
+Not every property is available for each animation.
+Check outh the interfaces of each class to learn more about it.

 * **duration:** JellyConstants.Duration (default: normal)
     * ultraSlow = 2.0